joelmoxley/founder-playbook/III. Market + Customer/07 - Sales Channel -  Customer Acquisition Cost (CAC) and Lifetime Value (LTV)/02 - Examples - Sales Channel - CAC + LTV/md/03 - David Skok - What's Your True Customer Lifetime Value.webloc.md

-This web article by David Skok (and the accompanying spreadsheet in the Examples section below) takes the reader through the importance of quantifying  lifetime value (LTV) of a customer and gives a detailed explanation on how to calculate it.
+This web article by David Skok (and the accompanying spreadsheet below) takes the reader through the importance of quantifying  lifetime value (LTV) of a customer and gives a detailed explanation on how to calculate it.

 Credit: [David Skok](https://www.forentrepreneurs.com/about/)